grprtkal/til/product-management/what-are-scrum-roles.md

 # Roles in SCRUM methodology

-During SCRUM, there are a few roles:
+SCRUM is framework for implementing Agile.
+During the SCRUM process, there are a few roles:

 1. **SCRUM Master**: "the coach"; he/she keeps projects going and facilitates meetings, such as sprint planning, stand ups and retrospective
 2. **Product Owner**: he/she owns the vision of the product; he/she manages the product backlog; he/she may or may not be the same person as the product manager